 A modern video platform can make searching the contents of your recorded videos simple.
 Many modern platforms automatically index your videos as they are uploaded to the library.
 And what they index goes far beyond the basic metadata that used to be the limit of video search.

-Panopto’s SmartSearch technology, for example, uses a variety of tools to automatically index every word spoken aloud or shown on-screen in every video uploaded to your library.
+Panopto’s SmartSearch technology, for example, uses a variety of AI technologies to index every word spoken aloud or shown on-screen in every video uploaded to your library.
 This enables viewers to instantly find and fast-forward to any relevant moment in the recording.
-So, for example, if someone is looking for information they missed on the upcoming open enrollment for health benefits, a quick search for “open enrollment” will take them to the exact moment it was presented in the video from your last company benefits announcement.
+So, for example, if someone is looking for information they missed on the upcoming open enrollment for health benefits, a quick search for “open enrollment” will take them to the exact moment it was presented in the video from your last company benefits meeting.

 In the past, making videos searchable required hours and hours of manually tagging important topics and ideas.
 Not only was this time consuming, but it was up to the person tagging the video to determine what parts of the video were important.
 With SmartSearch, every word is captured and no additional time or effort is required of your teams.